vladpsel/lavaset/README.md

  - go to "project_dir/.env" and change variables to your own
  - run composer install
  - run npm install
+   - use npx mix watch -- --watch-options-poll=1000
+     for frontend compiler

 ## Run app in "every day" mode